-- From the Secure+ Admin Tool Main Window, highlight the remote node record and click Import Public Keys from the Key Management menu.
+- 1. From the Secure+ Admin Tool Main Window, highlight the remote node record and click Import Public Keys from the Key Management menu.
 The Select Import Source File dialog box is displayed. - 2.
-Go to the directory where you saved the sxp file in the procedure Exporting Keys. - 3.
+Go to the directory where you saved the sxp file in Exporting Keys on page 98. - 3.
 Highlight the sxp file for this node and click Import.
 The key is imported to the remote node record.